jimmy622001/eks-aws-cicd/modules/testing/README.md

 This testing module provides comprehensive testing frameworks and methodologies to ensure AWS infrastructure compliance with the AWS Well-Architected Framework pillars and validate disaster recovery capabilities.
 The module includes automated testing pipelines, disaster recovery testing playbooks, and detailed operational runbooks.

+> **Important Update**: All testing pipelines are now available as GitHub Actions workflows in the `.github/workflows` directory, providing a more integrated and accessible testing experience.

 ## Key Components

 ### Testing Pipelines